 A SPARK OF FAITH IGNITES THE POWER OF GOD

-The scene… Mount Carmel… in the mountainous region of northern Israel.
-The great prophet Elijah issues a challenge to King Ahab, who is perhaps the most wicked king ever to rule Israel…
+The scene: Mount Carmel… in the mountainous region of northern Israel.
+The great prophet Elijah issues an ultimatum to King Ahab who is perhaps the most wicked king ever to rule Israel…

 “How long are you going to struggle with the two choices?
 If the Lord is God, follow Him; but if Baal, follow him.” – 1 Kings 18:21

-Ahab’s evil actions had roused the anger of God more than any king before him (1 Kings 16:33).
-He had abandoned the Lord and His commands.
-He had married a Phoenician princess, Jezebel, who enticed him to worship the gods of Baal.
-His loyalty to Yahweh God had failed and the people of his kingdom had been led astray.
-It had become time for Ahab to choose.
+Ahab’s evil actions have aroused the anger of God more than any king before him (1 Kings 16:33).
+He has abandoned the Lord and His commands.
+He has married a Phoenician princess, Jezebel, who entices him to worship the gods of Baal.
+His loyalty to Yahweh God has failed and the people of his kingdom have been led astray.
+It is time for Ahab to choose.

 “I am the only one of the Lord’s prophets left, but Baal has four hundred and fifty prophets.” – 1 Kings 18:22

-Elijah sets before Ahab a challenge he can’t refuse.
-The king assembles his 450 prophets of Baal, together with his 400 prophets of Asherah, while people from all over Israel gather to watch.
-Elijah orders the prophets to prepare a bull for sacrifice and place it upon the altar to their god.
-They are to place it atop the dry wood without lighting fire to it.
+Elijah sets before Ahab a challenge he cannot refuse.
+So the king assembles his 450 prophets of Baal, together with his 400 prophets of Asherah, while people from all over Israel gather to watch.
+Elijah orders the prophets to prepare a bull for sacrifice and place it on the altar to their gods.
+They are to set it atop the dry wood without lighting fire to it.
 Then Elijah presents the rules of the challenge…

 “You call on the name of your god, and I will call on the name of the Lord.
 The god who answers by fire — He is God.” – 1 Kings 18:24